 “My company, XYZ Lawns and Landscapes, is hiring.
 Share this post if you know anyone who might be interested in ABC position.
 We take care of our employees, and we always pay on time.”

-Your first green industry employee will go one of two ways:
+Your first employee will go two ways:

 - People looking to make a quick buck.